Power of Attorney

-Granting someone power of attorney in your life means that person now has the legal authority to act on your behalf.
+Granting someone power of attorney in your life means that the person now has the legal authority to act on your behalf.
 This document can legally impact your finances, property, and medical care.
-There are powers of attorney that range from a general control over someone’s financial matters, to control over enforcing their advance directives and making other healthcare decisions, to powers that can only be exercised in a limited capacity or under certain circumstances.
+There are powers of attorney that range from general control over someone’s financial matters to control over enforcing their advance directives and making other healthcare decisions to powers that can only be exercised in a limited capacity or under certain circumstances.

 How Does a Power of Attorney Work?

-The principal must choose who to give the POA to and both parties must sign the documents and typically must be witnessed by a third party.
+The principal must choose who to give the POA to, and both parties must sign the documents, which typically must be witnessed by a third party.
 The POA allows the agent or attorney-in-fact to represent the principal in matters involving property, finances, and medical care as long as the principal is conscious and of sound mind.
-If the principal can no longer make decisions for themselves, then the agent can no longer perform their duties and the agreement ends.
+If the principal can no longer make decisions for themselves, then the agent can no longer perform their duties, and the agreement ends.

 If you want a loved one to handle your financial or medical affairs, the first step is to speak with a power of attorney lawyer in Roseville and learn how to establish this crucial part of your estate plan.
 No matter the extent of control you wish to grant someone over your life, a skilled estate planning attorney can help you establish these critically important levels of legal authority over your life.

 Powers of attorney are typically granted to trusted people in someone’s life in the following roles:

 - Durable financial powers of attorney give someone else the power to manage your financial affairs while you are incapacitated or otherwise unable to make such decisions while you are alive.
 Someone with this responsibility will use your assets to pay your bills, taxes, and medical expenses, as well as buy, sell, transfer, or invest assets on your behalf.